ridwanzal/snort_alert_counter/README.md

 > Setup, configuration and run the system

-# This is the first place you must visit, how to instal and deploy Snort [snort official](http://snort.org)
+### This is the first place you must visit, how to instal and deploy Snort [snort official](http://snort.org)
-# For deep understanding about Snort itself, you could read the manual version [manua 2.9.5](http://187.7.106.14/emmonks/seguranca3/Pratica5/snort_manual.pdf)
+###  For deep understanding about Snort itself, you could read the manual version [Snort 2.9.5](http://187.7.106.14/emmonks/seguranca3/Pratica5/snort_manual.pdf)

 > I suggested to install Snort through package manager (apt,yum,zypper)